MathewSachin/Captura/docs/Cake.md

 Option         | Description
 ---------------|--------------
--appversion    | Build version.
-AssemblyInfo.cs files are updated with this value during build.
+-build_version | Build version.
+Should be like v9.0.0 for stable and CI builds and like v9.0.0-beta3 for prerelease builds.
+AssemblyInfo.cs files are updated based on this value during build.
 -configuration | Configuration: Release or Debug -target        | The Task to run in the build script.
-See build.cake -tag           | Used for tag builds by AppVeyor
+See build.cake

 ```
 dotnet-cake --target=CI --configuration=Release